gaia-taipei/tw-firefox-weekly/JosephYeh.md

 * [Firefox]
   - [r?]
 Bug 1036595 - Convert the "Clear recent history" dialog on privacy page to be in-content
-    * Patch updated, waiting for review.
+    * Waiting for review.

   - [WIP] Bug 1044586 - F5 key breaks about:preferences
+    * Figure out problem and try to fix broken tests according to the code changes.